-- "Acquisition costs" commissions, premium taxes and a portion of general expenses related to policy acquisitions. - "Acquisition Expense ratio" for any period means the sum of the acquisition costs divided by Net earned premiums. - "Assumed written premiums" of an insurer for any period means the total insurance premiums written by the insurer while acting as a reinsurer during such period. - "Broker" an intermediary who negotiates policies of insurance or reinsurance with insurers on behalf of the insured or reinsured, receiving a commission from the insurer or the reinsurer for placement and other services rendered. - "Catastrophe event" or "CAT event" refers to a group of claims from a specific event considered to be non-recurring and therefore not reflective of normal operating performance. - "Catastrophe reinsurance" a form of insurance, which subject to specified limits, indemnifies the ceding company for the amount of loss in excess of a specified retention amount with respect to an accumulation of losses resulting from a CAT event. - "Cede" means the act of an insurer transferring or assigning part or all of the risk of an insurance policy written by it to a reinsurer by purchasing insurance from such reinsurer to cover the risk or part thereof. - "Ceded earned premiums" means ceded written premium during the period, plus the ceded unearned premiums reserve at the beginning of the period, less the ceded unearned premiums reserve at the end of the period. - "Ceded written premiums" of an insurer for any period means the total insurance premiums written transferred by the insurer to a reinsurer during such period. - "Claim" the amount owed by an insurer or reinsurer pursuant to a policy of insurance or reinsurance arising from the loss relating to an insured event. - "Claims development" a non-IFRS measure representing the change in reserve balance on unpaid claims through the process of adjudication from the initial estimate to the ultimate amount paid.
+- "Acquisition costs" commissions, premium taxes and a portion of general expenses related to policy acquisitions. - "Acquisition Expense ratio" for any period means the sum of the acquisition costs divided by Net earned premiums. - "Broker" an intermediary who negotiates policies of insurance or reinsurance with insurers on behalf of the insured or reinsured, receiving a commission from the insurer or the reinsurer for placement and other services rendered. - "Catastrophe event" or "CAT event" refers to a group of claims from a specific event considered to be non-recurring and therefore not reflective of normal operating performance. - "Catastrophe reinsurance" a form of insurance, which subject to specified limits, indemnifies the ceding company for the amount of loss in excess of a specified retention amount with respect to an accumulation of losses resulting from a CAT event. - "Cede" means the act of an insurer transferring or assigning part or all of the risk of an insurance policy written by it to a reinsurer by purchasing insurance from such reinsurer to cover the risk or part thereof. - "Ceded earned premiums" means ceded written premium during the period, plus the ceded unearned premiums reserve at the beginning of the period, less the ceded unearned premiums reserve at the end of the period. - "Ceded written premiums" of an insurer for any period means the total insurance premiums written transferred by the insurer to a reinsurer during such period. - "Claim" the amount owed by an insurer or reinsurer pursuant to a policy of insurance or reinsurance arising from the loss relating to an insured event. - "Claims development" a non-IFRS measure representing the change in reserve balance on unpaid claims through the process of adjudication from the initial estimate to the ultimate amount paid.
 The difference between prior year end estimates of ultimate undiscounted claim costs and the current estimates for the same block of claims.
 A favourable development represents a reduction in the estimated ultimate claim costs during the period for that block of claims.
-An unfavourable development represents an increase in the estimated ultimate claims costs during the period. - "Combined ratio" of an insurer for any period means the sum of the loss ratio and the expense ratio of the insurer for such period. - "Deferred policy acquisition expenses (DPAC)" means the portion of acquisition costs within a policy term which have not yet earned. - "Direct written premiums" of an insurer for any period means the total insurance premiums written by the insurer during such period. - "Expense ratio" for any period means the sum of the acquisition expense ratio and the general expense ratio. - "Facility Association" is an unincorporated non-profit organization established by the automobile insurance industry to ensure that automobile insurance is available to all owners and licensed drivers of motor vehicles where such owners or drivers are unable to obtain automobile insurance through the voluntary insurance market
+An unfavourable development represents an increase in the estimated ultimate claims costs during the period. - "Combined ratio" of an insurer for any period means the sum of the loss ratio and the expense ratio of the insurer for such period. - "Direct written premiums" of an insurer for any period means the total insurance premiums written by the insurer during such period. - "Expense ratio" for any period means the sum of the acquisition expense ratio and the general expense ratio. - "Frequency of claims" the ratio of the number of claims files opened in a period to the total number of policies in force.
+A measure of how often a claim is reported as a function of policies in force. - "General Expense ratio" for any period means the sum of all general expenses divided by Net earned premiums. - "Gross earned premiums" means written premium during the period, plus the unearned premiums reserve at the beginning of the period, less the unearned premiums reserve at the end of the period. - "Incurred but not reported (IBNR)" the estimate of claims incurred but not yet reported by policyholders and not enough case reserve.